Phase-Matching-Free Sensing with Undetected Light Using a Nonlinear Thin-Film Metasurface

-The single mode nature of interference---brought about by seeding the FWM (signal) with single mode lasers---provides no spatial information for imaging.
+The single-mode nature of interference -- brought about by seeding the FWM (signal) with single mode lasers -- provides no spatial information for imaging.
 However, additional modes could be generated before the first pass through the metasurface.
 Alternatively, imaging could be achieved by adapting the interferometer to operate in real space, where the object plane is imaged onto the metasurface, which is in turn imaged onto the camera.
+Similarly, for spectroscopy, the system can utilise the broad spectral range of the resonant metasurface, either by tuning the seeding wavelength or illuminating with a broadband seed beam.

-The spectral breadth of the signal and idler generated through pulsed illumination allows spectrally resolved visibility and phase to be measured, assessing dispersion within the interferometer.
+The spectral breadth of the signal and idler generated through pulsed illumination allows for spectrally resolved visibility and phase to be measured, assessing dispersion within the interferometer.
 Additionally, pulsed illumination opens up avenues for ultra-fast pump-probe spectroscopy with undetected photons, such as lifetime measurements for molecular excited states and vibrations.

-In combination, pulsed illumination and stimulated nonlinear emission reduce the requirement for millimetre scale exotic crystals and phase matching.
+In combination, pulsed illumination and stimulated nonlinear emission reduce the requirement for millimetre-scale exotic crystals and phase matching.
 The nonlinear interferometer system introduced here has the potential to reach any wavelength range where a laser and metasurface resonances are spectrally overlapped.
-Therefore, operation deep in the MIR ($\sim$10 \textmu m) is conceivable, where micron scale resonators are easy to fabricate and pulsed lasers are readily available.
+Therefore, operation deep in the MIR ($\sim$10 \textmu m) is conceivable, where micron-scale resonators are easy to fabricate and pulsed lasers are readily available.
+Additionally, the interferometer model developed is independent of the thin-film source used, including thin films of nonresonant nonlinear crystals, allowing the operating wavelengths to be defined solely by the pump and seed beams.